Anumeha-Sri04/linked_list/README.md

-# reversing_ll
+# linked_list
-In this i am reversing a linked list using the recursive method and also the iterative method.
+In this i am making the basic commands in a linked list by making functions and creating an object and the same commands have also been made using collection framework. reversing a linked list using the recursive method and also the iterative method.